 Add dried cranberries or chopped candied cherries to the fudge for a more festive look.
 See the tips and variations for more ideas.

 - 2 ounces baking chocolate (unsweetened)

 - 1/2 cup chopped walnuts or pecans (optional)

 - Line a 9x5x3-inch loaf pan with foil, extending foil over pan side edges.
 Butter the foil; sprinkle marshmallows over the bottom of the pan then put in the freezer while making fudge.

 - Lightly butter the interior of a 2-quart saucepan; add sugar, milk, chocolate, and corn syrup.
 Cook over medium-high heat until the mixture begins to boil.
-Continue boiling gently, stirring frequently, until the mixture reaches the soft ball stage (see below) or registers about 234° to 238°.
+Continue boiling gently, stirring frequently, until the mixture reaches the soft-ball stage or registers about 234 F to 238 F.

 - Remove saucepan from heat; add butter and vanilla without stirring.
 Let cool for about 30 minutes, then beat with a wooden spoon until the fudge just begins to thicken.

 - Add chopped nuts and beat for a few more minutes, until it begins to lose its gloss but is still pourable.
 Pour over marshmallows; score into squares when set but still warm.

 - When fudge is firm, remove from pan using foil to lift it.
 Cut into squares and store tightly covered.
 Makes about 1 1/2 pounds.